haskell/wreq/www/index.md

 ghci> r <- get "http://httpbin.org/get"
 ~~~~

-This library's `lens`-based API is easy to learn (the tutorial walks
+The `wreq` library's `lens`-based API is easy to learn (the tutorial
-you through the
+walks you through the
 [basics of lenses](tutorial.html#a-quick-lens-backgrounder) and
 powerful to work with.